jverhoelen/jekyll-now/_posts/2016-2-6-apache-web-server-harden-secure-config.md

 ### 8 – Secure admin areas of applications

 Of course we should only operate secure applications on our web servers but furthermore we can and should also protect their backends.
 I am talking about popular CMS-, shop- and blog-applications like WordPress, Joomla, Shopware and co.
 At first they have to be configured in a secure way themselves (correct file permissions, strong passwords, secure databases, v-host configurations).
 Afterwards we make us of Apaches own security measures and protect login areas which we only use for ourselves.
 In-built concepts like .htaccess and .htpasswd files enable us to do so.
 The .htpasswd file defines all possible users and passwords while .htaccess defines the authentication kind and meta data.
-To create them, I would like to [redirect you to one of the available tools](http://www.web2generators.com/apache-tools/htpasswd-generator) out there.
+To create them, I would like to [redirect you to one of the available tools](http://www.web2generators.com/apache-tools/htpasswd-generator){:target="_blank" rel="noopener noreferrer"} out there.
 It makes much sense to secure e.g. WordPress' 'wp-admin' folder using this approach.

 ## Conclusion